Quan: Yes, I do. Do you?

 - A variant serves as one of the Catch Phrases in Tengen Toppa Gurren Lagann: "Who the hell do you think I am/we are?"

-- In Gotham Knights #31, Batman tangles with an elite black-ops team:
+- In Gotham Knights #31, part of the Bruce Wayne: Fugitive story arc, Batman tangles with an elite black-ops team:

 Team leader: You don't know who you're dealing with.